goldbeg/Sell-App-Discord-Bot/README.md

  - [ ] Add commands to change specific row(s) data.
  - [ ] Add account email:pass into spreadsheet information request.
  - [ ] More Webhook capabilites.
- - [ ] Sell.App - Discord account linking.
+ - [ ] Multi-Platform Account Linking.

 ### Environment Variables Setup
 Create a `.env` file in the root directory of your project with the following variables: